- 1 Essential Singapore Mobile App Buyer’s Guide

 16) Hosting Considerations

 Unless you are large organization with your own servers or where security is an extreme concern, your mobile app is going to be hosted on the cloud.
 There are many cloud hosting services around, and the 2 key considerations are cost and scalability.
-Our favorite solutions which provide pay as you use solutions (reasonable costs when you have low number of users, and easily scalable if you achieve strong traction) are amazon web services, digital ocean and heroku.
+Our favorite solutions which provide pay as you use solutions (reasonable costs when you have low number of users, and easily scalable if you achieve strong traction) are amazon web services and digital ocean.
 These offer great server management tools and we are able to be informed immediately if and when server-side issues arise and fix them.

 Well, we hoped the above helped !
 Feel free to chat with us for further questions or leave comments below.
 We will be adding more details to this article as we go along so check back sometimes.
 In the meantime, hope you enjoyed our Singapore Mobile App Buyers’ Guide.
 All the best with your mobile app development !